 This is a great podcast to follow if you are looking for general information about sustainability.
 There is an episode dedicated to breaking down specific points in the field with a slant on educational presentation.
 It covers a broad range of topics that pertain to sustainability on both the personal and global levels.

-The great thing about these podcasts for sustainability is that they can help fill in spaces where your own knowledge base may be lacking.
-A drawback is that while presented in an easy-to-understand manner, you will have to go in with at least a minimal amount of prior knowledge in the field to grasp the topics discussed fully.
+The great thing about these podcasts for sustainability is that they can help fill in spaces where your knowledge base may be lacking.
+A drawback is that while presented in an easy-to-understand manner, you must go in with at least a minimal amount of prior knowledge to grasp the topics discussed fully.

 See Related: Here’s How to Achieve Carbon Neutrality